henrycgbaker/synthetic-data-generator-energy-market/README.md

 python runners/run_all_scenarios.py
 ```

-This will generate synthetic market data and save it to the `outputs/` directory.
+Both, will generate synthetic market data and save it to the `outputs/` directory.

 **Key Command Format:** `generate run <config_file_path>`